medic/cht-docs/content/en/apps/examples/covid-rdt-reference-app.md

 ---
-title: "COVID-19 RDT Reference Application"
+title: "Reference Application using RDT for COVID-19 Testing"
-linkTitle: "COVID-19 RDT"
+linkTitle: "COVID-19 Testing"
 weight:
 description: >
  A customizable CHT application with support for 3rd party RDT integration